mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 could be performed on a background thread or via the use of non-blocking/async I/O. Populating the pool MUST NOT be performed unless the pool is "ready".

-If an error is encountered while populating a connection, the pool MUST be cleared if the `Connection's <#connection>`_ generation is greater than or equal to the pool's generation.
-The error SHOULD be handled like a network error that occurred *Before the handshake completed* according to the `Network error when reading or writing`_ section in the SDAM specification, if possible in the driver's implementation.
-If not possible, then the error will get handled that way by the existing SDAM machinery next time checkOut is called.
+If an error is encountered while populating a connection, it SHOULD be handled via the SDAM machinery according to the `Application Errors`_ section in the SDAM specification, if possible in the driver's implementation.
+When doing so, the error MUST be treated as a network error that occurred while executing an operation but *Before the handshake completed*.
+If it is not possible for a driver to handle the error via the SDAM machinery, then the pool MUST be cleared if the connection's generation is greater than or equal to the pool's generation.
+The error will then get handled later by the SDAM machinery next time checkOut is called.

 .. code::